Nunchi

-In Korea, personal relations frequently take precedence over business.
+In Korea, personal relations frequently take precedence over business, which can ultimately help get a new job or help make you earn new friends.
 In order to be successful, it is vital to establish good, personal relationships based on mutual trust and benefit.
 Koreans judge this by nunchi to get a basic understanding of the individual they just met.
 Korean business culture is firmly grounded in respectful rapport and in order to establish this, it is essential to have the right introduction to approach the company.
 Koreans will use nunchi to make sure the right approach is being used, often through a mutual friend or acquaintance at the appropriate level.
 Koreans spend a significant amount of time developing and fostering personal contacts.
 Therefore, time should be allocated for this process, particularly during the first meeting, which is frequently used to simply establish rapport and build trust.

 The phrase nunchi itda (눈치 있다) refers to someone who is quick-witted, can understand the situation quickly, or has common sense.
 Another way to say this is nunchi ppareuda (눈치 빠르다), "to have quick nunchi".